biometrixtech/PreProcessing/README.md

 Symmetry Score - defining method very similar to execution score

-fatigue Score - we will see... mechE or signal processing method for quantifying decay
+Fatigue Score - we will see... mechE or signal processing method for quantifying decay

+####Release 1.2.1 (expected - 7/6/16):
+Execution Score - Moving CME and loading calculation outside the scoring mechanism.

 ####Release 1.2 (6/29/16):
 Body Frame Transformation - prepped for anatomical calibration, X component of body frame now fixed to body part rather than gobal coordinate frame